visheshsthakur/CO2-predictive-model/README.md

 ## Project Description

-* The main idea of this project is to create a predictive model to understand the carbon emission of different countries.
+* The idea of this project is to create a predictive model to understand the factors that affect the carbon emission of different countries.

 * It also tests the validity of Environment Kuznets Curve.